ait-aecid/rootkit-detection-ebpf-time-trace/README.md

                         Put the system under load during the experiment.
 You can provide a custom executable to do so.
 Consider shell escaping.
                         Default is 'stress-ng --cpu 10'.
+  --hidden-files HIDDEN_FILES
+                        Specify the number of hidden files to create.
+                        Default is 1.
+  --visible-files VISIBLE_FILES
+                        Specify the number of visible files to create.
+                        Default is 1.
 ````

 This is the heart of the project that performs the experiment.